codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 ...
   --set argo-cd.fullnameOverride=codefresh-argo-cd \
   --set argo-rollouts.fullnameOverride=codefresh-argo-cd \
-  --set argo-cd.configs.cm.application.resourceTrackingMethod=annotation \
+  --set argo-cd.configs.cm.application.resourceTrackingMethod=annotation+label \
 ...
 {% endhighlight %}

 where:
 * `argo-cd.fullnameOverride=codefresh-argo-cd` is mandatory to avoid conflicts at the cluster-level for resources in both the Community Argo CD and GitOps Runtime's Argo CD.
 * `argo-rollouts.fullnameOverride=codefresh-argo-rollouts` is mandatory when you have Argo Rollouts in your cluster to avoid conflicts.
-* `argo-cd.configs.cm.application.resourceTrackingMethod=annotation` is mandatory to avoid conflicts when tracking resources with the same application names or when tracking the same resource in both the Community Argo CD and GitOps Runtime's Argo CD.
+* `argo-cd.configs.cm.application.resourceTrackingMethod=annotation+label` is mandatory to avoid conflicts when tracking resources with the same application names or when tracking the same resource in both the Community Argo CD and GitOps Runtime's Argo CD.

 ## Remove Rollouts controller deployment